-The Belron Code of Ethics (the ‘Code’), which includes core guiding principles of integrity, respect and trust, details the company’s set of values and ethics that provide clarity on what is acceptable behaviour across the organisation.
+The Belron Code of Conduct (the ‘Code’), which includes core guiding principles of integrity, respect and trust, details the company’s set of values and ethics that provide clarity on what is acceptable behaviour across the organisation.
 The Code, which has been in place since 2010, remains an important part of Belron’s way of working today.
 Each Belron business is responsible for the development of its localised code of ethics based on a centralised framework.
 Training and communications around ethical behaviour are also conducted at local level.

 The business adheres to and promotes clear ethical standards for itself and expects similar standards from all third parties who work with Belron or on its behalf.
 Human rights are a fundamental pillar of Belron’s ethics and are addressed in the Code.